thugs-rumal/rumal_docker/README.md

 ```
 OR

-The IP address displayed at the top of the Docker Quickstart Terminal
+The IP address displayed at the top of the Docker Quick start Terminal

 # Tests
 This has been tested on :